Wellness

 What are the risks associated with taking fish oil?

-Consuming fish oil from food sources is generally considered safe and is the preferred way to get these nutrients.
+Consuming omega-3s from food sources is generally considered safe and is the preferred way to get these nutrients.
 For people unable to consume fish regularly, taking supplements may be an option.
-Fish oil supplements are generally considered safe when taken as recommended.
-However, they may cause mild side effects.
+Fish oil supplements may cause mild side effects.
 The most common side effects from fish oil supplementation are digestive symptoms, an unpleasant taste in your mouth and headaches.
 Taking high doses may increase the rare risk of bleeding and possibly stroke.
-High doses of fish oil supplements might also interfere with the immune system by altering the inflammatory response (how the body reacts to disease or injury).
+High doses of fish oil supplements might also affect the body’s immune response.

 Fish oil supplements may interact with certain medications, such as those that thin the blood.
 It is unclear if fish oil supplements are safe for people with fish allergies.